-Madison is a sophomore Psychology major and Computer Science minor.
+Madison is a junior Psychology major and Computer Science minor.
 She loves baking, Harry Potter, and bands like the Head and the Heart and the Avett Brothers.
 When she's not swinging on Kappa's porch swing, she can be found hiking with friends or traveling to try new foods.
 Madison's excited about the opportunities she has by being on Chapter Council.
 "Kappa has already given me so much in the three semesters I have been in it," she said, "and I wanted to continue to give that same experience to all my sisters.
 By being on CC, I can devote my time and energy to the chapter by cultivating our sisterhood and helping our chapter reach its potential."

 - Email: email@example.com

 Emma is a senior Biology and History double major.
 You can usually find her scrolling through the UNC meme page, watching Netflix or doing yoga.
 In her friend group, she's like a cool dad that tells you to make good choices, but also has monogrammed towels on hand.
 She was drawn to Kappa because of its sisterhood.
 "I loved the way I felt at home," she said, "and the way that Kappa valued sisterhood so heavily.
 I felt like Kappa could be my second home on campus, and it was!"